There was only one thing Pakura hated more than not being in the loop.

 Looking toward the end of the passageway leading into Suna, Ashito saw dozens of silhouettes framed against the sunlight.
 The Puppeteers had arrived.
 He would have to buy his men as much time as possible.

 Instinctually ducking, Ashito let the sword pass over his head before popping back up and grabbing the wrist of the Shinobi holding it.
 Snapping it, Ashito caught the sword as it dropped from their now-useless hand and embedded it in their head.

 Kicking their lifeless corpse into their comrades, Ashito used the slight breathing room to sprint toward the reinforcements.
 His katana sparked, almost as if angry, as he shot down the passageway.

 *”Reverse White Secret Technique: The Uematsu Collection of Ten Puppets!”*

-“All of you, reinforce the gate!
+“All of you reinforce the gate!
 Do not let them through!”
-The Shinobi standing in the middle shouted.
+The Shinobi standing at the front shouted.